dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 In other words, rarely is the case that [all you need is a DAG](https://arxiv.org/abs/2102.08325).

-To achieve consensus over the DAG Trans, Fin requires only a single API, `setInfo(v)`.
-Messages emitted by the DAG Trans should carry the value `v` in the latest `setInfo(v)` invokation.
-The value `v` is opaque to the DAG Trans and presumably of interest to the Consensus protocol.

 In a pure DAG-rider solution, parties passively analyze the DAG structure and autonomously arrive at commit ordering decisions.
 No extra messages are exchanged by the consensus protocol nor is it given an opportunity to inject information into the DAG or control message emission.